Frequently Asked Questions

 22. How do I contact professors in the program about their research interests?

 If you are interested in the research interests of a certain professor in our department, view the faculty page on our website.
+It is not required to confirm a mentor in order to submit an application.

 23. Does the department offer group information sessions or tours?